 Six of us flew to Lahore and then were transported in the back of a truck to a compound on the outskirts of the city.
 Living conditions were basic: six mattresses in a windowless room.
 The shower was little more than a pipe dripping warm rainwater from an open tank on the roof.

-We spent all day, every day for more than a week in a hot, sweaty kitchen, going over every aspect of basic vegetarian cookery until we knew it backwards.
-Our teacher was an elderly cook with a swishing lathi called Mr Murza.
-When we arrived, he presented each of us with a small knife, some wooden utensils, a chopping block, two aluminium pans and a gas-ring powered from a big red bottle.
+We spent all day, every day, for more than a week in a hot, sweaty kitchen, going over every aspect of basic vegetarian cookery until we knew it backwards.
+Our teacher was an elderly man with a swishing lathi called Mr Murza.
+When we arrived, he presented each of us with a small kitchen knife, some wooden utensils, a chopping block, two aluminium pans and a gas-ring powered from a big red bottle.

 Perfect rice: the basis of perfect Indian vegetarian curry

 Ayurveda is a traditional Indian system of medicine and well-being, cooked up a thousand years before Jesus first donned sandals.
 It remains India’s most relied-on health system.
-I’ve found that the most enlightened medical doctors also practice Ayurveda.
+I’ve found that enlightened medical doctors from the subcontinent also practice Ayurveda.
 I was lucky to stumble on one such in Catford (South London) of all places.

 Good health is at the root of the Ayurvedic system.
 At its most basic, that involves making sure food is easily-digestible.
 Most of the ‘rules’ of Ayurvedic cookery are to do with only using suitable ingredients and ensuring good digestion.
 An example I always use is lentils, which are high in protein and hard to digest.
 You need to add specific spices that will help the body cope: usually asafoetida (hing) and/or cumin (jeera).